 On most walls constructed with drywall, the pristine edge formed on an outside corner is the product of a hidden strip of metal corner beading that runs the length of the wall from ceiling to floor.
 Because it is hidden beneath drywall compound and paint, you don't even know it's there.
 It is present to protect that corner from small impacts, and it does this job very well.
 But a heavy impact, such as when you are moving a large piece of furniture, can bend or even tear away that metal corner bead, leaving you with a badly damaged wall corner.

 Drywall Corner Construction

 There are three ways that outside corners are constructed with drywall.
 First, ordinary paper or fiberglass seam tape can be wrapped around the outside corner and mudded over.
 But it is hard to form perfect corners with this method, and such corners are very susceptible to damage.

 Second, there is a type of corner bead that includes two paper flanges attached to a thin L-shaped strip of metal.
-This type of corner bead adheres over the corner with taping compound, then is finished by applying an additional layer of mud over the corner bead and sanding it smooth.
+This type of corner bead adheres over the corner with joint compound (mud), then is finished by applying an additional layer of mud over the corner bead and sanding it smooth.
 This type of corner bead represents a better corner treatment than simply wallboard tape, but it can still be susceptible to damage.

 The third construction method, the method that most professional drywall crews use, is to cover the corner with a full-metal corner bead that is attached to the studs with drywall nails or screws.
 The bead is then covered over with drywall compound and sanded smooth.
 Because this is a nailed-in-place bead, such corners are quite durable and resist most routine impact.

 But even this solid metal corner bead can be damaged with a heavy impact, and you may well be faced with trying to replace a damaged section.